fenhl/magic-set-generator/README.md

 * `-v`, `--verbose`: Report progress while generating the set file, and give more detailed error messages if anything goes wrong.
 * `--copyright=<message>`: The copyright message, appearing in the lower right of the card frame.
 Defaults to `NOT FOR SALE`.
 * `--find-cards=<path>`: The path to the `find_cards` executable used for [mtg.wtf syntax](https://mtg.wtf/help/syntax).
 Defaults to `git\github.com\taw\magic-search-engine\master\bin\find_cards`.
-* `--[no-]include-planes`: Enable or disable the inclusion of planes as regular-sized cards in the main set file.
+* `--[no-]include-planes`: Enable or disable the inclusion of planes and phenomena as regular-sized cards in the main set file.
 This is on by default unless `--planes-output` is given.
+* `--[no-]include-vanguards`: Enable or disable the inclusion of vanguards as regular-sized cards in the main set file.
+This is on by default unless `--vanguards-output` is given.
 * `--new-wedge-order`: In mana costs, order three-color wedges using the new order (e.g. `WBG`) instead of the new one (e.g. `BGW`).
 Note that because of a bug in MSE, using this option breaks shard color order.
 * `--planes-output=<path>`: Save planes and phenomena to a separate MSE set file at the specified path.
 By default, these cards are not rendered using the correct oversized template, use this option to fix this.
 * `--set-code=<code>`: The set code of the generated set.
 Defaults to `PROXY`.
+* `--vanguards-output=<path>`: Save vanguards to a separate MSE set file at the specified path.
+By default, these cards are not rendered using the correct oversized template, use this option to fix this.